-One promising approach is cooperative traffic participants, such as cooperative driving vehicles.
-In addition, cooperative air traffic can also supplement road traffic.
-UAVs or drones are a good example of this.
-A common basis of cooperation is reliable (wireless) communication between these mobile systems.
+One promising approach for improving road traffic is through cooperation among all road users, including cooperative driving vehicles.
+Additionally, cooperative air traffic can supplement road traffic.
+Unmanned aerial vehicles (UAVs) or drones are a good example of this.
+Reliable wireless communication is a common basis for cooperation between these mobile systems.

-For air traffic within cities, Unmanned Aerial Vehicles (UAVs), or drones, are especially considered in the context of the Internet of Things (IoT) and Smart Cities.
-UAVs are favored for more and more use cases every day, e.g., in the last years, aerial vehicles were used for parcel delivery services – and companies like DHL or UPS have already presented prototypes.
-Thus, a high volume of UAVs can be expected to be in the air in future smart cities.
+Unmanned Aerial Vehicles (UAVs), or drones, are increasingly being considered for air traffic within cities, particularly in the context of the Internet of Things (IoT) and Smart Cities.
+UAVs have been utilized for parcel delivery services in recent years, with companies such as DHL and UPS already presenting prototypes.
+As a result, a strong increase in the number of UAVs in the air can be expected in future smart cities.

-Besides the impact on the traffic situation itself, an important research question is the efficient use of the available communication resources.
-This can be achieved, for example, by combining several technologies, but also by adaptive protocols that make more or less efficient use of available resources based on various parameters.
+In addition to the impact on traffic, an important research question is the efficient use of communication resources.
+This can be achieved through the combination of technologies and adaptive protocols that make efficient use of available resources based on various parameters.

 I received my B.Sc. in Applied Computer Science from the Fachhochschule der Wirtschaft (FHDW) Paderborn in 2011 and my M.Sc. in Computer Science from the Paderborn University in 2015.
 I joined the Ascora GmbH in northern Germany afterward and worked on national and international BMBF and EU projects.
 I joined the Cooperative Mobile Systems Group as a PhD Student in 2018.